First visit to a

 - Assure proper fluoride through drinking water, fluoride products or fluoride supplements.

 Frisco Kid’s Dentistry believes a key ingredient in maintaining good health is parental involvement.
-Please give us a call if you have any questions, concerns or suggestions.
+We offer a dental home with a child-friendly, comfortable environment staffed by professional pediatric specialists.